jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 I read the ancients.
 They speak to me.
 The view from down here is clarifying."

 The woodcutter is back at the big tree.
 "I understand what you mean.
-Roman peace and bridges and all...Can I have the big tree?
-It is the bridge in Certaldo.
+Roman bridges bring prace...Can I have the big tree?
 It's not sacred, is it?"

 "Yes.
 Take that too."